Tickhill Psalter: Calendar

 The Psalter is also unique because it lacks any trace of a liturgical calendar.
-Psalter's were often considered incomplete without a calendar, and it is believed there might have been one included loosely in the pages.
+Psalters were often considered incomplete without a calendar, and it is believed there might have been one included loosely in the pages.
 This is odd of such an elaborately planned manuscript to not include a space for a Calendar to be bound into the book, and there is no blank space for it to be added later, bound in or written in the margins, either.

 Tree of Jesse

-This Psalter features a full page illuminated scene of the Tree of Jesse, a depiction of Jesus's genealogical family tree through the Mother Mary, tracing back to King David and his father Jesse.
-Of the various genealogical forms a Jesse Tree commonly takes throughout history, this depiction is considered to be in Ascending form, because the iconographic bubbles are attached to a stem coming from the loins of the dreaming Jesse.
-There are many biblical figures included in this margins of the family tree, the central figures including David and his harp, Mary and Child, God and the Holy Spirit.
+This Psalter features a full page illuminated scene of the Tree of Jesse.
+Of the various genealogical forms a Tree of Jesse commonly takes throughout history, this depiction is considered to be in Ascending form, because the iconographic bubbles are attached to a stem coming from the loins of the dreaming Jesse.
+There are many biblical figures included in the family tree including David with his harp, a Madonna and Child, God, and the Holy Spirit.

 The folio directly to the right of the Tree of Jesse contains the Beatus vir, a stylized initial containing the first few words to The Psalms, as well as continued scenes from the life of David.

 Psalms

-The Psalms in this Psalter account for most of the fully complete blocks of text and illuminations.
+The psalms in the Psalter account for most of the fully complete blocks of text and illuminations.

 The Psalter includes a preface to the psalms, taken from the Commentarium in Psalmos of Peter Lombard.
 There is more short commentary before each of the actual psalm readings that uses the translation known as Psalterium Gallicanum written by St. Jerome of Bethlehem in 392.
 The Preface is accompanied by marginal drawings depicting scenes from Genesis.

-After the Tree of Jesse, the psalms are then divided into eight parts, with seven full page initial illumination between each section.
-The Initials contain scenes from the life of David, the rest chronologically depicted through marginal drawings throughout the psalms.
+After the Tree of Jesse, the psalms are then divided into eight parts, with seven full page initial between each section.
+The initials contain scenes from the life of David, the rest chronologically depicted through marginal drawings throughout the psalms.

-While it is common for English Gothic manuscripts to include scenes from the book of Samuel, there are usually more variety in choices of biblical scenes.
-This Psalter is unique in how it focuses on the life of King David and Solomon.
+While it is common for English Gothic manuscripts to include scenes from the Books of Samuel, there are usually more variety in choices of biblical scenes.
+The Psalter is unique in how it focuses on the life of King David and Solomon.

 This Eight-part division of the psalms is connected to the Roman and Gallican customs during the time of St Augustine of Canterbury, as there are designated reading for each of the seven days of the week, with an additional Sunday Vesper.